risk-first/website/menagerie/Software-Dependency-Risk.md

 ### Conway's Law

-If the dependency is being written by another person, another team or in another country, communication risks pile up.
-When this happens, you will want to minimize _as much as possible_ the interface complexity, since the more complex the interface, the worse the [Communication Risk](Communication-Risk) will be.
+If the dependency is being written by another person, another team or in another country, communication risks pile up.<!-- tweet-end -->  When this happens, you will want to minimize _as much as possible_ the interface complexity, since the more complex the interface, the worse the [Communication Risk](Communication-Risk) will be.
 The tendency then is to make the interfaces between teams or people _as simple as possible_, modularizing along these organisational boundaries.

 In essence, this is [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law):

-> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conway%27s_law)
+> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conway%27s_law) <!-- tweet-end -->

 ## 2. Software Libraries

-By choosing a particular software library, we are making a move on the [Risk Landscape](Risk-Landscape) in the hope of moving to place with more favourable risks.
-Typically, using library code offers a [Schedule Risk](Schedule-Risk) and [Complexity Risk](Complexity-Risk) [Silver Bullet](Silver-Bullets).
+By choosing a particular software library, we are making a move on the [Risk Landscape](Risk-Landscape) in the hope of moving to place with more favourable risks. <!-- tweet-end --> Typically, using library code offers a [Schedule Risk](Schedule-Risk) and [Complexity Risk](Complexity-Risk) [Silver Bullet](Silver-Bullets).
 But, in return we expect to pick up:
 - [Communication Risk](Communication-Risk): because we now have to learn how to communicate with this new dependency.
 - [Boundary Risk](Boundary-Risk) - because now are limited to using the functionality provided by this dependency.
 We have chosen it over alternatives and changing to something else would be more work and therefore costly.

 But, it's quite possible that we could wind up in a worse place than we started out, by using a library that's out-of-date, riddled with bugs or badly supported.  i.e. Full of new, hidden [Feature Risk](Feature-Risk).

-It's _really easy_ to make bad decisions about which tools to use because the tools don't (generally) advertise their deficiencies.
-After all, they don't generally know how _you_ will want to use them.
+It's _really easy_ to make bad decisions about which tools to use because the tools don't (generally) advertise their deficiencies. <!-- tweet-end --> After all, they don't generally know how _you_ will want to use them.

 ### Software Libraries - Hidden Risks